makermovement/WebResearcherJS/README.md

 var loadAnnotationsKeyCode=51 ; // corresponds to 3 on keyboard

 var startmqttKeyCode=52 ; // corresponds to 4 on keyboard

+// controls the specs of the notes

 var defaultNoteColor = "#ffffcc";

+var defaultFont= "13px";

+var defaultOpacity = "80%";

 ```

 And copying the contents of this updated editor.js and making yourself a bookmarklet here: https://caiorss.github.io/bookmarklet-maker/.